IceWhaleTech/ZimaDocs/source/zimaos/Thunderbolt-PC-Direct.md

 If you want to connect your computer to the ZimaCube using a Thunderbolt cable for faster connection speeds, you can follow these steps:

-- If you have not yet connected to ZimaCube using ZimaClient, please refer to the [documentation](https://docs.zimaspace.com/zimaos/Features.html#Download-the-Zima-Client) to download and install [ZimaClient](https://find.zimaspace.com/).
+- If you have not yet connected to ZimaCube using ZimaClient, please refer to  [**this documentation**](https://docs.zimaspace.com/zimaos/Features.html#Download-the-Zima-Client) to download and install [ZimaClient](https://find.zimaspace.com/).
 ZimaClient will prioritize and identify devices with Thunderbolt connections during the initial scan.

 ![](https://manage.icewhale.io/api/static/docs/1728443998198_image.png)